ACEsuit/ACEmd.jl/docs/src/index.md

 [ACEmd](https://github.com/acesuit/ACEmd.jl) is molecular dynamics interface for Julia ACE.
 All MD use cases should use this package.

-ACEmd is fully [AtomsBase](https://github.com/JuliaMolSim/AtomsBase.jl) compatable and you should use AtomsBase over older JuLIP.
-You can still use JuLIP `Atoms` type as an input, while in a long run JuLIP will be decomissioned.
+ACEmd is fully [AtomsBase](https://github.com/JuliaMolSim/AtomsBase.jl) compatible and you should use AtomsBase over older JuLIP.
+You can still use JuLIP `Atoms` type as an input, while in a long run JuLIP will be decommissioned.

 ## Example use case